BND Hamburger Icon

 The best CRM software can help you engage and build connections with existing customers and leads.

-“If I was starting a business tomorrow morning, my first port of call would be to contact everyone I know,” said Simon Paine, CEO and co-founder of Pop-Up Business School.
-He recommends drawing up three lists – labeled “must call,” “should call” and “be nice to call” – and start dialing from there.
+“If I was starting a business tomorrow morning, my first port of call would be to contact everyone I know,” said Simon Paine, CEO and co-founder of the Rebel Business School.
+He recommends drawing up three lists — labeled “must call,” “should call” and “be nice to call” — and start dialing from there.

-“Some people might consider making phone calls old-fashioned, but this is where your business takes leaps forward,” Paine said.
+“Some people might consider making phone calls old-fashioned, but this is where your business takes leaps forward,” Paine explained.
 “Things happen when you speak to people.
 Emails and social media are all too easy to ignore.”

 Key TakeawayKey takeaway

-Offering free samples
+Offer free samples

-Using social media
+Use social media

-“There are common mistakes that businesses of all sizes make,” Paine said.
-“They try and sell directly on social media and forget the social part, they don’t target an audience and niche down enough – they are too broad-brush – and thirdly, they don’t do it consistently.”
-[Related: How to Find Your Business Niche]
+“There are common mistakes that businesses of all sizes make,” Paine noted.
+“They try and sell directly on social media and forget the social part, they don’t target an audience and niche down enough — they are too broad-brush — and thirdly, they don’t do it consistently.”
+Instead of treating social media as a passive marketing tool where ads are blasted every so often and communication is one-sided, view it as an opportunity to interact with your target base.

 TipTip